videoalchemy/portal-control/README.md

      - each blob has a unique image assigned to it.(Colombo!)
      - the particle system inherets a its behavoior from the blob.

-- fractal tree branching algorithm shiffman covers in NOC about efficient way of handling recursion, may be helpful when handling entire arrays of sprites, each array contains the passing of time as told by a series of single images sorted chronologically
+- fractal tree branching algorithm shiffman covers in NOC about efficient way of handling recursion, may be helpful when handling entire arrays of sprites, each array contains the passing of time as told by a series of single images sorted chronologically.
+A looping series of pgraphics?

 ________________________________
 ###Resources and Examples

-#####PGraphcis
+#####PGraphcis examples
 - [Using PGraphics as layers in Processng] - PGraphcis to layer objects, drawy behind objects without worrying about the function's order in draw
 - PGraphcis in action
 ```